-God’s way is for leaders to first emerge and then prove themselves in the context of community and fellowship.
+God’s way is for leaders to first prove themselves in the context of community and fellowship.
 Only then are they recognized.
 Thus, fellowship must come first.
-There is no way around this fact.
+If you want to be a “New Testament” church, I see no way around this fact.

 In my own journey, I needed to chill out and just learn how to be part of a local expression of the Body of Christ.
 Even now, we have no recognized elders as we focus instead on becoming a community of believers who know how to love each other and lift Jesus higher.

 I’ve learned that when we submit our own agenda and concepts to the Lord – like leadership ideas that we often inherit from institutional traditions rather than scripture – and simply become co-participants who minister one to another, proper leadership eventually emerges His way and in His timing.

 Although we have no formal elders, we are seeing proper leadership naturally begin to emerge.

 I’ve also learned that when we let the Lord bring forth leadership organically, it looks nothing like an institutional church position, office, organizational chart, or the like.

 Rather, there is no concern with titles, position or control.
 True elders lead by example, and not hierarchy (except to esteem each other more than ourselves).